xxh/xxh/README.md

 ```

 ### Using xxh inplace without ssh connection

+This is experimental magic.
+Please read the text below twice.

 If you have a shell access on the host or you're in docker container and you can't ssh to it
 then you can download and build hermetic xxh environment inplace.
 The `xxh local` command works
 exectly like `xxh remote_host` and creates hermetic environment in `~/.xxh` by default.